Skip to content

 What isn't, with caveats:

 • Cost and latency comparisons against Mastra, Supermemory, and EmergenceMem aren't directly measurable, because those vendors don't publish $/correct or per-case latency.
-The cost and latency wins above are AgentOS-internal versus prior AgentOS configurations.
+The cost and latency numbers above are absolute: $0.0090 per correct on S, $0.0078 on M, p50 latency 3,558 ms on S.

 • Mastra's 94.87% headline uses gpt-5-mini + gemini-2.5-flash observer.
-We can't reproduce it from their public methodology page, so it sits outside our matched-reader table.
+We can't reproduce it from their public methodology page, so it sits outside our gpt-4o table.

 • Mem0 v3's 93.4% is a managed-platform number with no published confidence range, no judge disclosure, and no reader disclosure.
 Their own State of AI Agent Memory 2026 post reports 66.9% on LOCOMO for the production stack.